WebOfTrust/ietf-cesr/draft-ssmith-cesr.md

 Codes in the small count code table are each four characters long.
 The first character is the selector `-`.
 The second character is the count code type. the last two characters are the count size as a Base64 encoded integer.
 The count code type MUST be a letter `A` - `Z` or `a` - `z`.
 If the second character is not a letter but is a numeral `0` - `9` or `-` or `_` then it is a selector for a different count code table.
 The set of letters provides 52 unique count codes.
 A two-character size provides counts from 0 to 4095 (`64**2 - 1`).

 ### Large Count Code Table
 Codes in the large count code table are each 8 characters long.
 The first two characters are the selectors `-`0.
 The next two characters are the count code type. the last four characters are the count size as a Base64 encoded integer.
-With two characters for type, there are 4096 unique large count code types.
+With two characters for type, there are 4096 unique large-count code types.
 A four-character size provides counts from 0 to 16,777,215 (`64**4 - 1`).

 ## OpCode Tables
-The `_` selector is reserved for the yet to be defined opcode table or tables.
+The `_` selector is reserved for the yet-to-be-defined opcode table or tables.
 Opcodes are meant to provide stream processing instructions that are more general and flexible than simply concatenated primitives or groups of primitives.
-A yet to be determined stack based virtual machine could be excecuted using a set of opcodes that provides primitive, primitive group, or stream processing instructions.
+A yet-to-be-determined stack-based virtual machine could be executed using a set of opcodes that provides primitive, primitive group, or stream processing instructions.
 This would enable highly customizable uses for CESR.

 ## Selector Codes and Encoding Schemes